nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 ### UTF-16 Code Points

 Limiting character length to 16 bits wasn't possible for Unicode's stated goal of providing a globally unique identifier to every character in the world.
 These globally unique identifiers, called *code points*, are simply numbers starting at 0.

-Code points are like character codes, but there's a subtle difference.
-A character encoding translates code points into code units that are internally consistent.
+Code points are what you may think of as character codes, where a number represents a character.
+A character encoding must encode code points into code units that are internally consistent.
 For UTF-16, code points can be made up of many code units.

 The first 2^16^ code points in UTF-16 are represented as single 16-bit code units.
 This range is called the *Basic Multilingual Plane* (BMP).
 Everything beyond that is considered to be in one of the *supplementary planes*, where the code points can no longer be represented in just 16-bits.
 UTF-16 solves this problem by introducing *surrogate pairs* in which a single code point is represented by two 16-bit code units.
 That means any single character in a string can be either one code unit for BMP characters, giving a total of 16 bits, or two units for supplementary plane characters, giving a total of 32 bits.